Jesse-js/playlists/README.md

 *If you want to watch the video presentation of my project, please click <a href="https://youtu.be/EYdl_-iHen8">here</a>.*

-I made this simple documentation to help you install and run this project: :computer::gear:
+I made this simple documentation to help you install and run this project: :computer: :gear:

 If you need help or have any questions, please don't hesitate to get in touch with me.
 Here are some ways to get in touch with me: